pulumi/pulumi-hugo/themes/default/content/blog/announcing-public-preview-update-plans/index.md

 Today, I’m excited to announce the public preview of Update Plans, a new Pulumi feature which guarantees that operations shown in `pulumi preview` will actually run on `pulumi up`.
 Plans also help catch any unexpected changes that might happen between when you preview a change and when you apply that change.
 Update Plans work by saving the results of a `pulumi preview` to a _plan file_, which enables you to restrict subsequent `pulumi up` operations to only the actions saved in the plan file.
 This helps you ensure that what you saw in the `pulumi preview` is what will actually happen when you run `pulumi up`.

 Here’s an example of Update Plans in action.
+In this example we're creating a new AWS EC2 instance and associated security group.
+We first plan that change with `pulumi preview --save-plan plan.json`, we then examain the plan file to see the resource changes the plan expects to make, and finally run the an update constrained to the plan with `pulumi up --plan plan.json`.

 {{< asciicast id="466347" >}}

 To get started, you only need to add `--save-plan <file>` to the preview command and `--plan <file>` to the up command.
 In the video above, we demonstrated a pretty trivial example where our program did what our plan expected, so everything just ran as normal.
-If we start again with the same plan but change the program slightly, we can see that Update Plans returns an error and blocks the change.
+If we clear the infrastructure we just created and start again with the same plan but change the program slightly, to have a different `userData` value, we can see that Update Plans returns an error and blocks the change.

 {{< asciicast id="466462" >}}